Speaking of American History

 you will do in a job interview.

-For the historical address, you will deliver a speech
+For the historic speech, you will deliver a speech from

 The article presentation is similar to the presentations

 Two blue book exams will include identifications and essay questions.

 Jan.
 10, 2018 (Wed.)
 "Discussion: Vosmeier, "On

 Jan.
 12, 2018 (Fri.)
 Meet in the Duggan Library